prezmora/breast_cancer_ann/README.md

-# Assignment Guide: Breast Cancer Data Analysis and Streamlit App## Step 1: Project Setup1.**Create a Project Directory:**   - Create a new directory for your project in VS Code.
+**Guide: Breast Cancer Data Analysis and Streamlit App## Step 1: Project Setup 1.**Create a Project Directory:**   - Create a new directory for your project in VS Code.
    - Initialize a Git repository.

 2.**Set Up a Virtual Environment:**   - Create and activate a virtual environment for the project.